 I’m also a firm believer in predicting price direction, but not magnitude.
 I don’t set price targets.
 I get out when the market action tells me it’s time to get out, rather than based on any consideration of how far the price has gone.
 You have to be willing to take what the market gives you.
 If it doesn’t give you very much, you can’t hesitate to get out with a small profit.

-On Position Sizing and the Big Bet
+Linda Raschke’s Position Sizing Strategy and the Big Bet

 At Macro Ops we’re huge proponents of the Big Bet and there’s a reason for that.
 All of the trading greats talk about how “going for the jugular” when the stars align with your approach to the markets.